 - Start your workday in the middle of the week, giving you a little more time to adjust.

-During this period of adjustment, it is also important to make time for yourself and "alone time" with your partner.
-Arrange for this time by asking family members, friends, or baby-sitters to watch your baby.
+During this adjustment period, it's also important to have some "alone time" with your partner.
+Arrange for it by asking family members, friends, or baby-sitters to watch your baby.
 You might consider going to the movies, exercising, shopping, or just relaxing at home.
-Remember, this is a new challenge for even an experienced mother, and you must take time to rejuvenate yourself to facilitate a healthy and happy environment for your whole family.
+Remember, this is a new challenge for even an experienced mother.
+You must take time to rejuvenate yourself.
+You and your family will benefit.